Razia-Shaheen-Sara/Netpractice_42/Readme.md

 <details><summary>Level 6: THE INTERNET</summary>
 <img width="1054" alt="level6" src="https://github.com/user-attachments/assets/b22393bc-1b00-48f7-bbf6-bd1a256c42f7" />
-  - for the destination IP of internet route-
+  for the destination IP of internet route

-  1. take first 3 octets from destination host **IP**
+  - take first 3 octets from destination host **IP**
-  2. add /0 or /any number upto 25 (play with it to see what works)
+  - add /0 or /any number upto 25 (play with it to see what works)
   - the next-hop ip for the internet is always the closest router interface's IP

 </details>